 Policy Statement.
-This policy prescribes how new programs (i.e., departments, schools, degree programs, and/or certificate programs) can be added, substantively changed or expanded and it identifies the entities engaged in the approval process.
+This policy prescribes how new programs (i.e., degree programs, and/or certificate programs) can be added, substantively changed or expanded and it identifies the entities engaged in the approval process.

 Application of Policy.
 Faculty and Academic Administrators.

 Definitions.

-None.
+Reportable certificate.
+“Reportable certificate” means a certificate program that requires approval or notification from the Texas Higher Education Coordinating Board (THECB).
+Reportable certificates comprise greater than 20 semester credit hours at the undergraduate level or greater than 15 semester credit hours at the graduate level.

 Procedures and Responsibilities.